 For people entering the academic world, the used language can seem strange and hifalutin: On the one hand, it certainly makes sense to use technical language when certain concepts and ideas are established in an academic discipline.
 On the other hand, however, it can also be a way to intimidate others with eccentric language or to cover up one's own lack of knowledge.
 As early as in the 1970s, this negative side was described by Wolf Wagner as the " university bluff".
 In his German book "Uni-Angst und Uni-Bluff"External link (which has been reprinted time and again), he described various strategies of how this bluff is used at universities - especially in the humanities and social sciences.
 It can be very helpful to look at these bluff rules and strategies, as this reduces the feeling of strangeness in the academic world and makes it clear that here, too, people only boil with water.
 An interview with the author and some of the bluff rules can be found hereExternal link (in German).

-For people from non-academic backgrounds, strangeness often manifests itself in the so-called impostor syndrome: one believes that one's own achievements are not the result of one's own abilities, but rather of coincidences or special circumstances.
-It is therefore only a matter of time before one is exposed as an impostor by others.
-However, this syndrome is generally widespread in academia - especially due to uncertain career paths and the enormous pressure of competition.
-You can find a comprehensible and personal description of this syndrome in academia hereExternal link.
+In people from non-academic households or with a migrant background, the feeling of alienation often manifests itself in the so-called impostor syndrome: people believe that their own achievements are not due to their own abilities, but only to coincidences or special circumstances, and that they are actually incapable and deficient, but that others have not yet discovered this.
+It is therefore only a matter of time before they are exposed as an impostor by others.
+However, this syndrome is widespread in academia in general, regardless of one's social background - particularly due to the often insecure career paths and enormous competitive pressure.
+Further information on this syndrome in academia can be found hereExternal link.

 Unfortunately, the openness of the German higher education system for people from non-academic families is still not very high: out of 100 primary school pupils from academic families, 10 achieve a doctorate, while only one person from non-academic backgrounds does so.
 The figure below from the German Higher Education ReportExternal link graphically illustrates when most non-academic children leave the education system: Access to studying is a very big hurdle, but many non-academic children also drop out in the phase after graduating with a Bachelor's degree.
 On the one hand, this is due to the fact that many prefer to opt for paid employment after graduating with a Bachelor's degree rather than following a further (cost-intensive) qualification phase.
 On the other hand, a disproportionately large number of non-academic children also drops out of the Master's programme - probably due to financing problems.
 A similar dynamic is likely to be observed after completion of the Master's degree.